atharvasakpal/AquaAir/Streamlit Backup/Backup readme.txt

 4- About section is already written in MainAPP.py
 5- WQI section is empty!! require jupyter notebook and ML model for the same !!

+CSS UPDATES on the files are appreciated.
+DO NOT directly add the style , clone the .py file FIRST.

 KEEP ALL 3 FILES IN THE SAME FOLDER !!

 Thanks,